 All these safety features are great options with your family in mind.
 And not only is there plenty of space for your family but that space is very well thought-out and designed for ease of use functionality.

 The Atlas offers a highly versatile second and third row of seating for you to carry up to 7-passengers.

 And this third row is not just for kids – even adult-bodies fit comfortably in the Atlas’s back row.

-Plus, VW has solved the problem of getting adult bodies into the back row with brilliant design of the Atlas’s easy to move 2nd row seats.
+Plus, VW has solved the problem of getting adult bodies into the back row with the brilliant design of the Atlas’s easy to move 2nd-row seats.

 Even better, that second row of seats is designed to move just as easily with, not only a child safety seat attached, but without adjusting the child safety seat at all!